metabajmi/srbl/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features an Arabic-first design with full RTL support, employing a hybrid Fluent Design and Material Design aesthetic.
 Typography utilizes the Cairo font.
+The homepage serves as a unified dashboard presenting all 5 core services (Website Scanner, Privacy Policy Generator, Terms Generator, Consent Management, Smart Assistant) directly without requiring navigation.
 UI components are designed for clarity, including professional cookie banners, clear consent management dialogs, and a preferences center.
 Downloaded documents are securely generated as professionally formatted HTML files with Cairo font, RTL layout, and responsive design, ensuring XSS protection and print-readiness.

 ### Frontend
 The frontend is built with React and TypeScript using Vite, incorporating shadcn/ui components (Radix UI primitives) and Tailwind CSS.
 State management is handled by TanStack Query, client-side routing by wouter, and form handling by react-hook-form with Zod validation.
 Key features include a professional Cookie Banner with granular consent management and a Consent Management Platform (CMP) Dashboard.